vmilovanovicc/aws_cloud_practitioner/07_security.md

 - Before an IAM user, application, or service can assume an IAM role, they must be granted permissions to switch to the role.
 - In IAM, multi-factor authentication (MFA) provides an extra layer of security for your AWS account.
 - AWS MFA device.
 This device could be a hardware security key, a hardware device, or an MFA application on a device such as a smartphone.
+- Suppose that your company needs to sign an agreement with AWS regarding your use of certain types of information throughout AWS services.
+You can do this through AWS Artifact Agreements.
+- Suppose that a member of your company’s development team is building an application and needs more information about their responsibility for complying with certain regulatory standards.
+You can advise them to access this information in AWS Artifact Reports.
+- AWS Compliance Center can be used to find compliance information all in one place.
+It will show you compliance enabling services as well as documentation like the AWS Risk and Security Whitepaper, which you should read to ensure that you understand security and compliance with AWS.

 ---